MikeyElmers/paper_icphs23/README.md

 [![orcid](https://img.shields.io/badge/ORCID-0000--0002--3929--788X-green?style=plastic&logo=orcid&url=https://orcid.org/0000-0002-3929-788X)](https://orcid.org/0000-0002-3929-788X)

 # Pause particles influencing recollection in lectures
 This repository contains the data and code for "Pause particles influencing recollection in lectures" by Mikey Elmers for the 20th International Congress of Phonetic Sciences (ICPhS '23), Prague, August 7-11.
-This project investigates the effect of pause-internal particles particles (PINTs) on recall in a listening experiment.
+This project investigates the effect of pause-internal phonetic particles (PINTs) on recall in a listening experiment.

 The following PINTs are investigated: